JoshuaEbenezer/hdr-tonemap/democratic-tonemap-master/README.md

  M. Oskarsson, in J. Mathematical Imaging and Vision (2016)

 * See script video_dtm.m for how to run the video tone mapping on an input sequence of HDR images

+This repo is taken from https://github.com/hamburgerlady/democratic-tonemap.
+It has some modifications to allow reading from a YUV video file.